Hierarchyj/Hierarchyj/README.md

 </div>

   <p align="center">Psychopathy inflicts a negative impact with how I interact with the people around me.
 Be cognizant of my tendency to almost never be profound nor prudent.
 I tend to either be dismissive or ignorant; this is an unequivocal occurence, especially when it comes to serious topics.
 I'll do what is right and seemingly care.
   If I don't take accountability for my actions then suck it up, you had it coming .
-Unless I'm feeling nice or you're a cool friend/mutual that I'm unfathomably inclined to(That is if I'm gesticulating/showing clinginess, remorse and other afable gesture norms).
+Unless I'm feeling nice or you're a cool friend/mutual that I'm actually inclined to.
+I will possibly start showing signs clinginess, remorse and other afable gesture norms if so.
 I otherwise will abide by my word .
 I'll still try my best to be nicer . iwc if you're expecting to be treated w/ care

  <p align="center">I repeat, I have no sense of compunction nor qualms in the sense of rudimentary moral exchanges.
 This also includes venting; I am not the type of guy for this{(UCF)}{Aforementioned}//.